 Each Director has the right of access to all relevant information in the Company in addition to access to the Company's executives.
 Each Director has entered into a Deed of Access and Indemnity with the Company.
 Each Director also has the right to seek independent professional advice subject to prior consultation with, and approval from, the chairman.
 This advice will be provided at the Company's expense and will be made available to all members of the Board.

-Principle 3: A listed entity should act ethically and responsibly
+Principle 3: Instil a culture of acting lawfully, ethically and responsibly